Arc Flash PPE Compliance Inspection Checklist [FREE PDF]

 • Total Items: 36

-Verify that a current arc flash hazard assessment and PPE selection documentation are in place prior to energized work.
+Verify that a current arc flash hazard assessment exists and is accessible for the work area.

-• Is a current arc flash hazard analysis (AFHA) available for this work area?
+• Has a current arc flash hazard analysis been performed for all electrical equipment in this area?

-• Has the arc flash hazard analysis been updated within the last 5 years?
+• Is the arc flash hazard analysis dated within the last 5 years or after any significant system modification?

 Arc-Rated Clothing Inspection